straw-hat-team/adr/adrs/4937890790/README.md

 # JavaScript Modules exports convention

-* **State:** Draft
+* **State:** Reviewing
 * **Created:** 2021-02-17
 * **Tags:** js,ts

 ## Context

 We don't have a consistent way to export a module's functions and variables across the JavaScript ecosystem.
-In the modern era of ES6 exports, there are generally 2 camps:

-1. Use `export default` for your "main" export.
-  This option forces a second choice for auxiliary exports, where you can either use named exports or `Object.assign()` the default.

-2. Use named exports for everything.

 Teams that don't choose a camp are inflicting an unnecessary cognitive load on themselves.

 What is one of the most challenging things in computer science?
 Naming.